-- A) While a bank is an institution where many people work for bank finance, a bond is a paper on which a contract is written.
-Under that contract, investors and issuers agree on a money transaction. - B) A company, if well-known for its credibility, can borrow larger amount of money by issuing bond at a lower cost than bank loans. - C) Higher yield and higher liquidity are attractive points for investors compared to finances channeled by banks. - D) Regarding credit enhancement, following questions i ii iii need to be answered: - i.
+- A) While a bank is an institute where many people work for bank finance, a bond is a paper on which a contract is written.
+Under that contract, investors and issuers are agreed on a money transaction. - B) A company, if their good credibility is well-known, can borrow larger amount of money by issuing bond at a lower cost than the case of bank loans. - C) Higher yield and higher liquidity are attractive points for investors compared to finances channeled by banks. - D) Regarding credit enhancement, things work as the following i ii iii:

+- i.
 How the credit information of borrowers is collected and checked? - ii.
 How the credit of borrowers can be enhanced? - iii.
 What would happen, if a borrower fails to pay?